GitHubDragonFly/Android_Tablet_Test/README.md

 Android tablet app for communication with Allen Bradley and Modbus programmable logic controllers (PLC).

 Intended to be used solely as a testing tool (not fit for any production environment).
+Could also represent a great resource for educational purposes.

 Minimum requirement is Android 4.1 (API level 16) while targeting Android 11 (API level 30).
 Designed for landscape orientation due to the number of components used.